All Episodes

 No one's asked that question.

-Is it fair to say, Terry Jeffries, that any American that we leave behind, which we're doing, is now a hostage to the whims of a terrorist organization.
+Is it fair to say, Terry Jeffries, that any American that we leave behind, which we're doing, is now a hostage to the whims of a terrorist organization?

-And isn't the likely outcome of that going to be very ugly as they use these hostages for leverage for whatever it is that they might want?
+And isn't the likely outcome of that going to be very ugly as they use these hostages for leverage, for whatever it is that they might want?

 Oh, for example, money, ransom payments.

-What what's next here?
+What's next here?

-Well, there's no doubt that if Americans are left behind, which it appears some will be, they they are in a greatly vulnerable situation, and the potential jeopardy for the United States down the road is great.
+Well, there's no doubt if Americans are left behind, which it appears some will be, they are in a greatly vulnerable situation, and the potential jeopardy for the United States down the road is great.

-Because Americans are on the ground there, and because we have terrorist groups operating there who want to harm us here.
+So the bottom line is that even though Joe Biden's pulling our troops out, this conflict is not over because Americans are on the ground there and because we have terrorist groups operating there who want to harm us here.

-All of those terrorists, as hijackers that got on those planes on 9-11, we had already let them into the United States.
+And Sean, one other thing I'll say, when you look back at the 9-11 attacks, all of those terrorists, those hijackers that got on those planes on 9-11, we had already let them into the United States.

 And according to the study that was done by Congress afterwards, it ended up every single one of them was violating some immigration law in the United States.

-So I think there is a big question on how well has the Biden administration vetted the people they're bringing in from Afghanistan now.
+So I think there is a big question on how well has the Biden administration vetted the people they're bringing in from Afghanistan now?

 Are some of those going to be a liability that come to the United States?